Sean-G-Han/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* **Use only the prefixes `a/`, `e/`, `n/`, `p/`, `t/`, and only in appropriate places as specified in the command format.
+Usage of prefixes other than the 5 allowed, or the allowed prefixes but at the incorrect place, can lead to the value of the last prefix being deemed invalid.
+For example, `addc n/Jo Ng e/j@gmail.com a/21 Lane p/81234321 x/Policy A` will result in the phone number being invalid as x/ is not a valid prefix.**

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

 **Notes about the fields:**<br>